MASQ-Project/Node/README.md

 __Important Note:__ Please remember that at the moment the MASQ Node is in development and is not clandestine.
-Your traffic can't be decrypted, and it is difficult to trace to you; but it is currently very easy for someone sniffing your Internet connection to tell that you're using MASQ.
-Please don't use it for any kind of sensitive traffic at this stage.
+Your traffic can't be decrypted, and it is difficult to trace to you; but it is currently very easy for someone sniffing your Internet connection to tell that you're using some form of Peer networking.
+Please don't use it for any kind of sensitive traffic at this stage - MASQ Network and it's developers are not responsible for any activity, or loss incurred, while using this beta software.

 ## Source
 The MASQ project was forked from Substratum's Node project in order to carry on development after Substratum ceased